bitcoin/bitcoin/contrib/linearize/README.md

 reaching a maximum file size.
 * "file_timestamp": Set each file's last-modified time to that of the most recent block in that file.
+* "rev\_hash\_bytes": If true, the block hash list written by linearize-hashes.py will be byte-reversed.
+(In other words, the hash returned by getblockhash will have its bytes reversed.)
+False by default.
+Intended for generation of standalone hash lists but safe to use with linearize-data.py, which will output the same data no matter which byte format is chosen.